Skip to content

 The foot is anatomically divided into 3 sections: hindfoot, midfoot and forefoot.

 The hindfoot includes the talus and calcaneus.
 The inferior surface of the talus is more prone to avascular necrosis due to its retrograde blood supply.
-The part of the calcaneus most prone to fracture is its large posterior facet.
+The large posterior facet of the calcaneus is most prone to fracture.

 The midfoot includes the navicular, cuboid and the three cuneiform bones.